 You should consider attaching tags to your items anytime someone else is going to be handling your luggage.
-You can easily avoid having misplaced baggage if you attach a well-made and durable tag on your bags.
+You can easily avoid having misplaced baggage if you attach a well-made and durable tag to your bags.
 Also, providing this kind of information might help ensure that someone else doesn’t steal your luggage from the airport.

-Luggage tags come in plenty of different colors so you can choose one that will make your bags easy to spot from the baggage claim area.
+luggage tag come in plenty of different colors so you can choose one that will make your bags easy to spot from the baggage claim area.
 You can’t deny how much more efficient flying is by having luggage tags!
 All things considered, tags are an inexpensive way to give you some peace of mind while you’re traveling.

 Tip: Never Put Your Home Address on a Luggage Tag